kwan22/habits/level4.md

 ##### Getting crumble blocks to disappear with a wave/ext hyper
 - 2a intervention
 - 5b cc pre spikejump
-- 7a 0m 2crystal room: bkgd tile border for updash cue
 - 7a 2500m fast key

 #### Know the speed hierarchy